TitouanAlphonse/cpu-gpu-integrator/outputs/positions_template.md

 ...

-Each line has the following format : x-coord. of the 1st massive body    y-coord. of the 1st massive body    z-coord. of the 1st massive body     ...    x-coord. of the last massive body    y-coord. of the last massive body    z-coord. of the last massive body    x-coord. of the 1st test-particle    y-coord. of the 1st test-particle    z-coord. of the 1st test-particle    ...    x-coord. of the last test-particle    y-coord. of the last test-particle    z-coord. of the last test-particle
+Each line has the following format : step    x-coord. of the 1st massive body    y-coord. of the 1st massive body    z-coord. of the 1st massive body     ...    x-coord. of the last massive body    y-coord. of the last massive body    z-coord. of the last massive body    x-coord. of the 1st test-particle    y-coord. of the 1st test-particle    z-coord. of the 1st test-particle    ...    x-coord. of the last test-particle    y-coord. of the last test-particle    z-coord. of the last test-particle

+All the positions are given in a.u.